Katiechiamaka/Global-Superstore-Analysis/README.md

 <img width="1470" height="558" alt="Screenshot 2026-02-21 193909" src="https://github.com/user-attachments/assets/142d1387-626f-4a97-8ef8-2d251eed3a52" />

 #### Insights
-- Sales increased consistently every year, from 2011 to 2014, sales grew by $2.04M overall.
-That represents nearly 90% total growth over four years.
 - Q3 (July - Sep) and Q4 (Oct - Dec) are high-performance periods.
 July appears to be a recurring risk month with a decrease in sales and profit.
 - July shows both sales decline and profit drop.
 However, profit steadily improves toward Q4.
 - While December has the most sales, November generates the highest overall profit at $175.4K, followed closely by December ($170.7K) and September ($170.4K).